 T20 project pusher tugs are 20 meters long and are shallow-draft vessels of the "R 1.2 (ice 30)" class, which means that they can operate in conditions of small broken ice up to 30 cm thick.
 The height of the side to the main deck is 2 meters, and the draft of the vessel is just over 1 meter.
 The power plant includes two engines with a capacity of 165 kW (331 hp) each, which allows it to reach speeds of up to 15 km/h.
-The ship's crew consists of three people, and the autonomy in terms of fuel and provisions is 5 days.
+The ship's crew consists of three people, and the autonomy for fuel and provisions is 5 days.

 These tugs are designed to operate not only in open water, but also in frozen rivers, with the possibility of operation at temperatures from -30°C to +40°C. In winter storage conditions, the temperature can drop to -40°C. The vessels are capable of operating around the clock in all climatic conditions.